Computing the bound of an Ore polynomial. Applications to factorization: A criterion of irreducibility

 \section{A criterion of irreducibility}

 In this section we provide an algorithmic criterion to decide whether a given bounded polynomial $f \in R = D[X; \sigma, \delta]$ is irreducible.
 This procedure works in the class of Ore extensions satisfying the conditions \ref{condiciones} below.
-However, before detailing the algorithm, we consider a shortcut that allow us to accelerate the execution time.
-The following proposition is an important consequence of the proof of Theorem \ref{cotabound}.
+However, before detailing the algorithm, we consider a shortcut that allows us to accelerate the execution time.
+The following proposition, that generalizes \cite[Theorem 4.3]{Giesbrecht:1998}, is an important consequence of the proof of Theorem \ref{cotabound}.